-The easy answer here is the simulated markets!
+If you are here looking for the best markets to trade for beginners, the easy answer is the simulated markets!
 Practice is essential before trading and risking your capital.

 It will take time, but it is important to select the right product to trade that suits your character and risk appetite.
 Do you consider yourself patient or impatient?
 If you are patient you will be comfortable with slow markets as well as those that move at a faster pace.
 However, those that are impatient will prefer the faster paced markets as they will become frustrated with less action and make impulsive decisions that will generally lead to a loss.

 Different asset classes and even products within each asset class will move at a varying pace.
 Therefore, it is best to practice all of them to decide which one is the best match for you.

 It is possible your background may influence your product selection or the subjects you studied in education.

 Volatile markets are dangerous for most traders